jennnico/WeatherApp/README.md

 •	User can toggle between Fahrenheit and Celsius by clicking on the icon.

 •	Default value is Celsius.
 Function uses that value to calculate degrees Fahrenheit.

+UPDATES:
+•	I added a component.
+The toggle function is now part of the Weather component.

+•	Location and weather conditions are rendered from React.
+(Icons still come from HTML).

+Areas for improvement:
+•	Use React to render the icons.
+•	Use a different API.
+This one doesn't always work.